mdn/content/files/en-us/mozilla/add-ons/webextensions/manifest.json/browser_specific_settings/index.md

 - `id`
   - : The extension ID.
 For extensions submitted to [addons.mozilla.org](https://addons.mozilla.org/) (AMO), see [Extensions and the Add-on ID](https://extensionworkshop.com/documentation/develop/extensions-and-the-add-on-id/) to determine when to specify the ID.
 When required by AMO, this property must contain 80 characters or less.
 For extensions not submitted to AMO, an ID is required if the extension is unsigned (and not loaded using `about:debugging`); otherwise, an ID is optional.
 - `strict_min_version`
   - : Minimum version of Gecko to support.
-Versions containing a "\*" are not valid in this field.
-Defaults to "42a1".
+If the Firefox version on which the extension is being installed or run is below this version, the extension is not installed or not run.
+If not provided, all versions earlier than `strict_max_version` are supported. "\*" is not valid in this field.
 - `strict_max_version`
   - : Maximum version of Gecko to support.
-If the Firefox version on which the extension is being installed or run is above this version, then the extension is not installed or not run.
+If the Firefox version on which the extension is being installed or run is above this version, the extension is not installed or not run.
 Defaults to "\*", which disables checking for a maximum version.
 - `update_url`
   - : A link to an [extension update manifest](https://extensionworkshop.com/documentation/manage/updating-your-extension/).
 Note that the link must begin with "https".
 This key is for managing extension updates yourself (i.e., not through AMO).

 The `gecko_android` subkey supports these properties:

 - `strict_min_version`
-  - : Minimum version of Gecko to support.
-Versions containing a "\*" are not valid in this field.
-Defaults to "42a1".
+  - : Minimum version of Gecko to support on Android.
+If the Firefox for Android version on which the extension is being installed or run is below this version, the extension is not installed or not run.
+If not provided, defaults to the version determined by `gecko.strict_min_version`. "\*" is not valid in this field.
 - `strict_max_version`
-  - : Maximum version of Gecko to support.
-If the Firefox version on which the extension is being installed or run is above this version, then the extension is not installed or not run.
+  - : Maximum version of Gecko to support on Android.
+If the Firefox version on which the extension is being installed or run is above this version, the extension is not installed or not run.
+Defaults to "\*", which disables checking for a maximum version.

 See the list of [valid Gecko versions](https://addons.mozilla.org/api/v5/applications/firefox/).